Best VPNs for Firefox 2023

 The Best VPNs for Firefox

-- NordVPN - Best VPN for Firefox Overall
+- NordVPN - Best for Privacy on Firefox

-- Surfshark - Best VPN for Firefox With Split Tunneling
+- Surfshark - Best VPN for Multiple Devices Running Firefox

-- Private Internet Access VPN - Best VPN for Firefox With Dynamic IP Addresses
+- Private Internet Access VPN - Best Customizable VPN for Firefox

 - Ivacy - Most Affordable VPN for Firefox